 August 18, 2021

-Although not a popular topic of conversation, pelvic organ prolapse—a condition where the muscles in the pelvis can no longer support the pelvic organs—affects almost half of women at some point in their lives.
+Pelvic organ prolapse - a condition where the muscles in the pelvis can no longer support the pelvic organs - affects almost all women at some point in their lives.

 “It’s a condition that women don’t often talk about.
 They may not bring it up with their doctor or talk about it with their friends,” says Nina Bhatia, M.D., a urogynecologist at Hackensack Meridian Health.

 But there’s no need to suffer in silence.
 This uncomfortable and potentially embarrassing condition is also very treatable.
 Here’s what you need to know about pelvic organ prolapse.

 While you may not experience symptoms, you might notice:

 - A feeling of pressure or a bulge in your vaginal or pelvic area, which can make it uncomfortable to sit or walk

 - Problems with your bowels